 So what is really going on with hydroxychloroquine (HCQ)?
 There are lots of conflicting studies pointing to one conclusion or the other.
-It is worth reviewing how sausage is made.
+It is worth reviewing how the sausage is made.
 The gold standard is a randomized double-blind study with a large N, where participants are randomly put into two groups.
 One is given a placebo and another is given the treatment.
-Measurements are taken and effects observed.
+Measurements are taken and effects are observed.
 Various things are controlled for like age and gender.

 If the treatment is better than chance it is considered effective.
 Though effects can be weak, moderate, or strong.
 Ideally, strong is what you want meaning it is much, much, much greater than chance.
 Then the results are published and hopefully replicated.
 When all that happens we can say the treatment is better than chance and start using it.

 This is considered to be the best kind of study design.

 Then there is the issue of measurement.
 How do you measure the HCQ effect?
 Do you ask patients how they feel?
 Do you count the number of breaths they can do on their own?
 Do you look at fatalities?
 Time spent in the hospital?
 Something else?

 Besides measurement, you need to have a large N, or population.
 10 people won’t cut it but 10,000 might.